mebsahle/SDG-Reporter/README.md

 # SDG-Reporter

-The app will generate report only for years but will generate report for 1 year
+The SDG Reporter app will generate report only for years but will generate report for 1 year

+## Launch Development Server

+👋 Hey welcome to this readme, First the server needs to have Python 3 and Postgres 12.9 + installed. \
+create a postgres database using the following instruction.
+> 'DatabaseNAME': 'sdr', \
+> 'USER': 'sdruser', \
+> 'PASSWORD': 'password',

+Open terminal \

 - cloning the app
-- create database
+- create postgres database
+CREATE DATABASE sdr; \
+CREATE USER sdruser WITH PASSWORD 'password'; \
+ALTER ROLE sdruser SET client_encoding TO 'utf8'; \
+ALTER ROLE sdruser SET default_transaction_isolation TO 'read committed'; \
+ALTER ROLE sdruser SET timezone TO 'UTC'; \
+GRANT ALL PRIVILEGES ON DATABASE sdr TO sdruser; \
+psql -U sdruser -h localhost sdr \
+(☝🏾 postgres connect to database as user)
+\q
+exit

 - python manage.py makemigrations authentication main
 - python manage.py migrate
 - python manage.py createsuperuser